khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-22-hash-tables.md

 In the picture, `h()` is the hash function which maps the key of an element to its index in the hash table `T`.

-- Pros
-  - Fast insertion and search (only takes `O(1)` time on average)
-- Cons
-  - Difficult to expand because hash tables are built upon arrays
-  - Unordered
+The main advantage of using hash tables is that they provide constant-time basic operations, e.g., insert, search, delete, on average.

-## Hash functions
+## Properties of good hash functions

-Some important requirements on hash functions:

-  - Consistent
-    A hash function must produce same output for the same input.
-Conversely, if a hash function produces two different outputs, we know that the inputs are different.
-However, given two different inputs, it is not guaranteed that the outputs are different.
+- Consistent: If given the same input, a hash function must always produce the same result.
+However, if a hash function produces the same result for two inputs, it does not mean the two inputs are the same.
 - Efficient
-    A hash function should be fast.
-This usually leads to simple hash functions.
-  - Produce uniformly and independently distributed hash values (ideal case) One heuristic when designing the hash function is that the function should take into account every bit of information from its input.
+- Uniform: The hash values produced by a hash function should be uniformly and independently distributed.
+One heuristic when designing a hash function is that the function should take into account every bit of information from its input.

 ## Hash collisions and resolutions

-A collision occurs when the hash function produces same hash value for different items.
-This is because the hash function cannot produce uniformly and independently distributed hash values.
-This is actually always the case in practice.
+A collision occurs when the hash function produces the same hash value for different items.
+This is because the set of possible hash values usually is smaller than the set of possible items, and also because it is difficult to make hash functions uniform in practice.

 There are two popular approaches to deal with the collisions: open addressing and separate chaining.

 ### Open addressing

-Each slot holds a single item.
+Each slot holds at most one item.
 When collision happens, other slots are probed to see if they are available.

 #### Linear probing